xexyl/sgit/README.md

 `sgit` version `0.0.9-1 24-04-2023` added support to use the `-o` option more than once.
 Not allowing this was an oversight.

+[Landon Curt Noll](http://www.isthe.com/chongo/) provided some valuable thoughts and suggested the `-n` option.
+This was initially added in version `0.0.14-1 03-10-2023`.
+Thank you Landon!

 ## Other thoughts